Lemons, Lavender, & Laundry

 • Disclaimer

 Let me honest for just a moment.
 I drool over the pantry makeovers I see on Pinterest.
 I even have a board dedicated to Mudroom and Pantry Inspiration.
 For the record, my mudroom/pantry will look nothing like those beautiful photos.
 The $100 limit is pretty much putting a damper on that.
 As I was looking around for food containers, I found that most cost between $10-20 EACH!
-BUT… don’t fret, I found some ways to create food storage containers that cost a whole lot less… I just had to think outside the box… or use the box.
-If you follow me on Instagram, you’ve already gotten a few sneak peeks.
+BUT… don’t fret, I found some ways to create food storage containers that cost a whole lot less… I just had to think outside the box.

-The first place to head for cheap storage options is your nearest dollar store since everything costs, you guessed it, … one dollar.
-I started by looking for something I could use to hold individual items from my humongous Costco boxes, and these bright orange bins were perfect:
+The first place to head for cheap pantry organization is your nearest dollar store.
+I started by looking for something I could use to hold individual items from my huge Costco boxes, and these bright orange bins were perfect.

 While orange is great for celebrating Halloween, it was not the look I was going for in my pantry.
-Nothing a little hammered metal spray paint couldn’t take care of, right?
-I sprayed them down and attached chalkboard labels onto the handles, and they have changed their look completely:
+Nothing a little hammered metal spray paint couldn’t take care of.
+I sprayed them down and attached chalkboard labels onto the handles.

 I did notice a little spray paint chipping off the bottom, so I went over the bins with some Mod Podge to help seal the paint.

-Add a chalkboard label on a notecard, and these boxes-turned-crates are used to store bags of chips and pretzels.
+Add a chalkboard label on a blank index card, and these boxes-turned-crates are used to store bags of chips and pretzels.

-Since I’m repurposing boxes and plastic tubs already, I thought, why not add some old soda boxes to the mix.
+Since I’m repurposing boxes, I thought why not add some old soda boxes to the mix.
 I needed something to hold my canned goods, and as I was about to recycle an old soda box, I realized it would be perfect.

 I once again went with the wood paper and I’ll be adding chalkboard labels (ran out…oops).
 What I love about chalkboard labels, and the reason I used them on everything, is because I can change the label whenever the contents of the container change.